Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

-    only_ignore_on_els = true, -- If the setting above and this one are true emergency vehicles will only be ignored if their lights are on show_camera_blips_for_police = false, -- Should the cameras show up as blips for police on the map? unit_system = "mph", -- Speed unit options: mph and kph time_between_flags = 1 -- This is the number of minutes before a car will ping again, if they pass a different camera it will ping again regardless of whether this time has passed
+    only_ignore_on_els = true, -- If the setting above and this one are true emergency vehicles will only be ignored if their lights are on show_camera_blips_for_police = false, -- Should the cameras show up as blips for police on the map? unit_system = "mph", -- Speed unit options: mph and kph time_between_flags = 1, -- This is the number of minutes before a car will ping again, if they pass a different camera it will ping again regardless of whether this time has passed alpr_only_mode = false -- If this is true the speed detection system of this script will be disabled }
-}

 -- Feature Settings That Don't Require Other Resources --